LySabrina/Shopping-Cart/backend/README.md

 Creates the endpoints to be used for the frontend

+# Issues that Occured
+Some issues that occured as I was working through my project:
+- Studying up how to handle setting up Checkout for users
+  - Learned: best to calcualte the cost on the backend.
+Users can send malicious  cost

 # Study Notes
 Important Spring & Stripe concepts I encounter or learned.